KoolADE85/eqbank-csv-converter/README.md

 # EQ Bank CSV to OFX Converter

-A Python tool to convert EQ Bank CSV transaction exports to OFX (Open Financial Exchange) format for import into financial software like Homebank or other accounting applications.
+A Python tool to convert EQ Bank .csv transaction exports to .ofx format for import into financial software.

 ## Installation